tahoe-lafs/magic-folder/docs/interface.rst

 - ``"invite-code-created"``: We have allocated what we need on the mailbox server and have a valid code.
 As well as the keys from ``"invite-created"``, a ``code`` key will be included indicating the wormhole code.

-- ``"invite-received-versions"``: We have received an encrypted message from our peer.
+- ``"invite-versions-received"``: We have received an encrypted message from our peer.
 As well as the keys from ``"invite-created"``, a ``versions`` key is included indicating the peer's version information.

 - ``"invite-succeeded"``: An invite is successful.
 All the keys from `"invite-created"`.